kappyn/apixy-wiki/misc/Git.md

     - Your changes will be applied to the master branch.
     - Delete the original branch (this keeps the repo clean).
     - Do not squash your commits - save the commit history.

+## Additional notes
+* The `master` branch is protected - pushing directly is not allowed.
+Changes to the master branch can only be made through a gitlab merge request.
+* We're keeping the branching simple - a `master` branch and `feature/fix` branches that are merged right back to master.
+This is subject to change in the future.
+* Try to keep feature branches as short as possible.
+Large merges are dangerous.
+* Code merged to `master` should be *production-ready*.
+* All of the actions above (creating a branch, creating a MR, merging...) are available through the GitLab web UI.
+The [glab](https://github.com/profclems/glab) CLI tool is also available and supports working with issues, merge requests etc. (things that are gitlab-specific) through an interface similar to `git`.